swt30/thesis/chapters/01-introduction/01-introduction.md

   --- *From @Guillot2015*
 ](jupiter-saturn-pie-structures){#fig:jupiter-saturn-pie-structures}

-Others had previously considered the internal structures of planets in our solar system,^[For example, see @Hubbard1980 or @Guillot1995.] but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
+Others had previously considered the internal structures of planets in our solar system,^[For example, see @Hubbard1980 or @Guillot1995.] but the seminal study in the exoplanetary community is often considered to be the work of @Zapolsky1969, who constructed mass--radius relations for large homogeneous isothermal spheres.
 Since then a number of internal structure models have been developed specifically for exoplanets,^[@Guillot1999] with work on super-Earths beginning about a decade ago.^[e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007; a recent review for giant planets is provided by @Guillot2015]
 In a nutshell, the basic assumption is that the internal structure may be modelled in one dimension by using similar equations to those of stellar structure.^[See @sec:watery-planet-interiors for more on these models.]